 Amy Turk’s notable work and performances include:

-• Performed at the National Trust Petworth Prom, to an audience of 8000, 26th June 1999 (with the Hindhead Harpists).
+• She performed at the National Trust Petworth Prom, to an audience of 8000, on 26th June 1999 (with the Hindhead Harpists).

-• Performed at the Royal Albert Hall, London, December 2004 (with the Surrey Harp Ensemble (Now the International Harp Ensemble).
-Programme included a premiere of music arranged for harps by Amy.
+• She performed at the Royal Albert Hall, London, in December 2004 (with the Surrey Harp Ensemble (Now the International Harp Ensemble).
+The programme included a premiere of music arranged for harps by Amy.

 • Performs regularly as a harpist for Woking Symphony Orchestra, since 2006.
 Performances with WSO as a soloist include Mozart’s Flute and Harp Concerto K299, and Debussy’s Danses Sacrèe et Profane.